ajstyle8832/BGMI-Debugging-With-IDA-Pro/README.md

 To make the debugging process undetectable, you can use the following ID script:

-python
+Python code:

 import idautils

 import idc

-# Set the name of the game process here
+-- Set the name of the game process here

 game_process = "com.pubg.imobile"

-# Set the name of the function you want to debug here
+-- Set the name of the function you want to debug here

 function_name = "main"

-# Start the remote debugger
+-- Start the remote debugger

 idc.StartDebugServer(23946, "localhost")

-# Wait for the game process to start
+-- Wait for the game process to start

 while True: